50 Best World War II Movies of All Time

-The consequences of World War II are still felt today, nearly 80 years after the world’s most horrific conflict ended in 1945.
+The consequences of World War II are still felt today, nearly 80 years after the war ended in 1945.
 And interest in the subject, as measured by the number of movies that continue to be made about the war, still fascinates the public.
 (So does an earlier war: These are the best movies about World War I.)

 To determine the 50 best WWII movies of all time, 24/7 Tempo developed an index using average ratings on IMDb, an online movie database owned by Amazon, and a combination of audience scores and Tomatometer scores on Rotten Tomatoes, an online movie and TV review aggregator, as of Sept.
 1, 2023, weighing all ratings equally.
 Documentaries were not considered.
 Director information is from IMDb.